 2.5.1 Overview

-This tab displays expression across all available sample types (e.g., NT, TP, TM, TRB, TBM).
+This tab displays expression across all available sample types (e.g., NT, TP, TM, TRBM, TBM).

-Boxplots show TPM expression of the selected gene across all cancer types (x-axis), grouped and colored by sample type.
+This panel displays z-score expression distributions of the selected gene across all projects/cohorts of a selected organ/tissue (x-axis), grouped and colored by sample type.

 This tab evaluates expression levels across mutation impact categories, including:Pan-Cancer View: Expression by Mutation Class